DecisiveData/ZeroToSnowflake/README.md

 ## Tableau

 1. A Tableau free trial can be created at https://www.tableau.com/partner-trial?id=19610.
-2. TODO
+Fill out the registration form, then download & install Tableau.

+# PART 2: Install Data Models into Snowflake

+# PART 3: Connect Tableau Dashboards to Snowflake

 # Infrastructure Summary & Links